justunsix/debezium-tests/localdev.md

 Example proxy setting for 204.40.130.129 port 3128

-Add these lines to etc/environment
+Add these lines to etc/environment or shell initialization like ~/.bashrc
 ```sh
 http_proxy=http://204.40.130.129 3128:3128/
 https_proxy=https://204.40.130.129 3128:3128/